fritzo/hstar/README.md

 ## Introduction

 In the early 1970's Dana Scott <a href="#user-content-1">[1]</a>
-developed an idiom of treating nondecreasing idempotent functions ('closures') as data types in lattice models of untyped &lambda;-calculus.
+developed an idiom of implementing data types as nondecreasing idempotent functions in lattice models of untyped &lambda;-calculus.
-Scott's original work showed that this types-as-closures idiom leads to a rich type structure in D<sub>&infin;</sub> models, although the type system is inconsistent under the Curry-Howard correspondence due to the presence of a top element that inhabits every type.
+Scott's original work showed that this types-as-closures idiom leads to a rich type structure in D<sub>&infin;</sub> and P(&omega;) models, although the type system is inconsistent under the Curry-Howard correspondence due to the presence of a top element that inhabits every type.
 More recently, <a href="#user-content-2">[2]</a> showed that many of the atomic